Do you know a woman who is being abused? A legal rights handbook

 Part 9: Issues affecting Indigenous women

-Usually, Ontario law decides what should happen to family property.
-But there are special rules that apply to family property on reserves.
 Each First Nation can pass its own laws about family property rights.
-If they do not, there is a federal law about how to divide the value of a family home on a reserve and who can live in the home.
-This is a complicated area of law.
-You should get legal advice from a family lawyer who also has experience dealing with issues affecting Indigenous women.
-See General legal services.
+If they do not, there is a federal law about how to divide the value of a family home on reserve and who can live in the home.

-You should tell the judge if you or your partner live on a reserve so they know that there might be different laws that apply and that it might be hard to get your order enforced.
+You should tell the judge if you or your partner live on reserve so they know that there might be different laws that apply and that it might be hard to get your order enforced.

 Helplines